pingcap/docs-cn/tiflash/tiflash-configuration.md

     ## The total I/O bandwidth for disk reads and writes.
 The unit is bytes and the default value is 0, which means the I/O traffic is not limited by default.
     # max_bytes_per_sec = 0
     ## max_read_bytes_per_sec and max_write_bytes_per_sec have similar meanings to max_bytes_per_sec. max_read_bytes_per_sec means the total I/O bandwidth for disk reads, and max_write_bytes_per_sec means the total I/O bandwidth for disk writes.
     ## These configuration items limit I/O bandwidth for disk reads and writes separately.
-You can use them for cloud storage that calculates the limit of I/O bandwidth for disk reads and writes separately, such as the Persistent Disk provided by Google Cloud Platform.
+You can use them for cloud storage that calculates the limit of I/O bandwidth for disk reads and writes separately, such as the Persistent Disk provided by Google Cloud.
     ## When the value of max_bytes_per_sec is not 0, max_bytes_per_sec is prioritized.
     # max_read_bytes_per_sec = 0
     # max_write_bytes_per_sec = 0